Week 8 - Tropical Storm Beta

 This is the Catholic church.
 I've noticed that there are a number of US and Canadian Evangelical missionaries coming into the town and setting up shop.
 There are quite a few families jumping on the bandwagon - all four of our host families are evangelical.

 This is one of the paved streets in the center of town.
-I would hazard to say maybe a third of the towns streets are paved like this...the other are still dirt.
+I would hazard to say maybe a third of the town's streets are paved like this...the others are still dirt.

 This is one of the roads out of town - and Noemi and my preferred running route.
 The paved part is only about a half mile long, then it turns to dirt, but with all the rain, it's been too muddy to run on.
 So we go back and forth between the end of this road and the cemetary.